Last revised 02.06.12

 To access the Internet a patron must use their own library card number.
 A visitor who does not have a library card may receive an Internet guest pass by signing up and showing current, valid photo identification.
 If your photo ID does not include a birthdate you must provide your birthdate for the guest pass registration.
 (Visitors age 12 and younger need not show identification.)
 Visitors age 12 and younger will receive a guest pass for filtered access only.
 A library cardholder may not receive a guest pass, and no visitor may receive more than one guest pass per day.

-Each person can access two one-hour sessions per day on library public computers and must use their own library card number or guest pass number to sign up for a computer and log in.
+Each person can access four one-hour sessions per day on library public computers.
+Each hour will automatically extend unless there is someone else waiting in the queue.
+Patrons must use their own library card number or guest pass number to sign up for a computer and log in.

 The library's computers are set up for use by a single individual.
 A maximum of two persons may sit/work together at any one computer, except in special cases, such as computer labs and teen lounges or when a parent/guardian is with children.